reyanshsolis/imu_encoder/README.md

 ## WHEEL MOUNTED INERTIAL SENSOR :

 ### Transmition Module:
-   ### 1.nRF: Initially nRF was being used for transmitting data from Encoder
+   ### 1.Using nRF:
-   to Microprocessor which then publishes RAW data on a topic /enc_left (left encoder values) and /enc_right (right encoder values) on ROS which is suscribed by kalman.cpp and noise.py
+   Initially nRF was being used for transmitting data from Encoder to Microprocessor which then publishes RAW data on a topic /enc_left (left encoder values) and /enc_right (right encoder values) on ROS which is suscribed by kalman.cpp and noise.py